 The Effects of Panic

-The unfortunate reality is that only a doctor can actually diagnose the cause of your fainting and feelings of faint, and diagnosing yourself online is risky.
+The unfortunate reality is that only a doctor can actually diagnose the cause of your fainting, and diagnosing yourself online is risky.
 Talk to your doctor, but note that anxiety and panic absolutely are a common cause of feeling faint.
-Make sure you take my anxiety test to learn more.

 It is very, very rare for panic attacks to cause true fainting.
 Panic attack fainting does occur, and there are stories of it happening to some people that experience a truly severe panic attack, but the likelihood is very slim.
 If you are truly fainting and blacking out, make sure you talk to a doctor.

 Again, panic attacks can cause fainting.
 Extreme stress has been known to cause fainting in some people.
 Panic attacks caused by phobias absolutely can cause fainting, though these are slightly different than traditional panic attacks that affect those with panic disorder.
 There are issues that can lead to fainting.
 It's just very rare for those that have panic attacks to reach that point.

 What Causes Fainting – or Feelings of Faint

 With that in mind, let's discuss many of the issues that can lead to either fainting or more realistically, feeling you're going to faint.
 While fainting may be rare, feeling like you're about to faint is incredibly common.
 In fact, lightheadedness, dizziness, and weakness (all what you feel when you're about to faint) are extremely common symptoms of panic attacks, so much so that those that don't know they're having a panic attack may think that they're in the process of a heart attack, or worse, feeling as though fainting is imminent.
 What causes this feeling can be complicated, but the most common causes are: